digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/widgets/icon.md

 | On hover      | This event is triggered when the cursor is hovered over the icon|
 | On click      | This event is triggered when the icon is clicked |

-Just like any other event on ToolJet, you can set multiple handlers for any of the above-mentioned events.
+Just like any other event on JumpStart, you can set multiple handlers for any of the above-mentioned events.

 :::info
 Check [Action Reference](/docs/category/actions-reference) docs to get the detailed information about all the **Actions**.